msafwanktl/Brain-Tumor-Detection-Machine-Learning/PROJECT-REPORT.md

 - Manual MRI scan analysis by radiologists, which is time-consuming and requires expert interpretation.
 - High dependency on human expertise, leading to possible diagnostic errors.
-- Limited accessibility, as only specialized medical centers can provide detailed analysis.
+- Limited accessibility, as only specialised medical centres can provide detailed analysis.
 - No real-time prediction, requiring patients to wait for results.

 2.3 Proposed System

-- AI-driven automated MRI image analysis for tumor detection.
+- AI-driven automated MRI image analysis for tumour detection.
 - A web-based platform for patients and doctors to interact seamlessly.
 - Secure data management and processing using cloud-based storage.
 - Faster and more accurate detection, reducing reliance on human interpretation.
-- Cost-effective and scalable approach for hospitals and diagnostic centers.
+- Cost-effective and scalable approach for hospitals and diagnostic centres.

 2.4 Feasibility Study